weishi10141993/MuJetAnalysis_LimitSetting/README.md

    (A) ALP limits:

-   The ALP couplings to the higgs and leptons limit plot is in scripts/plots95.
+   The ALP couplings to the SM Higgs and leptons limit plot is in scripts/plots95.

    To get updated limit plot for ALP couplings to leptons in the theory paper: after running the command in previous step, files "ALPLimits/CMSRun2ALP*.txt" will be updated.
 Replace the same files in "ALPLimits/Electron_Coupling/" with the updated text files and evaluate 'ALP_CMSRun2.nb' in Mathematica (tested in 12.1.1 student version) to get updated limit plot for ALP couplings to leptons.